 To the contrary, something always needs to be fixed, changed, added, or taken away.
-Or, there's an underlying fear that something will end or go away - this fuels a constant state of unease.
+Or, there's an underlying fear that something will end or go away.
+All of this fuels a constant state of unease.

 It seems the primary function of our minds is to solve problems.
 You may have heard the saying